tomatolog/manticore/docs/7_command_line_tools_reference/indexer_command_reference.rst

    when calling ``indexer`` from the shell.
-This is most of use in shared environments where the binary files are installed somewhere like ``/usr/local/sphinx/`` but you want to provide users with the ability to make their own custom Sphinx set-ups, or if you want to run multiple instances on a single server.
+This is most of use in shared environments where the binary files are installed somewhere like ``/usr/local/sphinx/`` but you want to provide users with the ability to make their own custom Manticore set-ups, or if you want to run multiple instances on a single server.
 In cases like those you could allow them to create their own ``sphinx.conf`` files and pass them to ``indexer`` with this option.
 For example: